 6. I'm looking to transfer to a four year college, where can I get more information about colleges?

 Located in the Student Information Center: WaveNet Central, we have a College Corner filled with information pertaining to 4 year colleges.
 We have applications and information about many schools including Coastal Carolina, Clemson, USC, Lander University, and more!
 If we do not have information on the college of your choice we will be happy to look it up for you.

-The Compass Skills Center is a program designed to help new and current students who want to either improve their Compass Placement Test scores or gain extra practice before taking the test.
-It is free of charge and we invite everyone to come to get help from our experienced Math and English instructors.
-The Compass Skills Center is held during registration periods on all three campus locations.
+The Compass Prep Independent Study Program is a program designed to help new and current students who want to either improve their Compass Placement Test scores or gain extra practice before taking the test.
+It is free of charge.
+On the Conway campus, students have access to our experienced Math and English instructors.

 8. What can WaveNet Specialists do to help me?

 WaveNet Specialists can assist you with a variety of services, including D2L/Wavenet navigation support, assistance with adding/dropping classes, and checking Financial Aid status online.
 We also assist with e-Book rentals and magazine subscriptions, as well as, Learning Express Library.
 We also can assist you with submitting documents via the D2L, Dropbox, and printing certain important documents.

 9. What can I print in WaveNet Central?